 The plan and section drawings communicate the route to the river and the type of access and facility (boat slide) necessary to safely transition from the top of the bank to the river shoreline.
-These design details are necessary to ensure site development proceeds in a manner that meets user needs while addressing potential resource impacts River.
+These design details aim to meet user needs while addressing potential resource impacts.
 Credit: Jordan Secter